brianhuster/direx.nvim/README.md

 A simple file explorer for Neovim, inspired by [vim-dirvish](https://github.com/justinmk/vim-dirvish) and [vim-drvo](https://github.com/matveyt/vim-drvo).

+# Features

+- Small: ~700 LOC
+- Simple and minimal UI: Every Direx buffer is just a list of absolute paths, in which parent directory names are hidden by `conceal`.
+- Supports preview, hover info, cut, copy, paste, delete, rename files
+- LSP integration
+- Use `:Shdo` to script your actions

 # Installation

 You can install the plugin using your favorite plugin manager, for example `vim-plug`: